eldendo/ed6502asm/README.md

 3. A generated c64 basic text containing the translated program in DATA statements.
 This text can be cut & paste in the VICE emulator.

 ![screenshot](./edASM.png)

+Version DEV 0.2
+---
+- multiple ORG bug OK
+- Independed parsing of pseudoinstructions
+- DB pseudo instruction
+- EQU pseudo instruction
+- support for characters and strings

+To DO

+- More testing required.
+- Clean up code. (one file ore separate units ?)
+- Test if label is not used yet
+- DS pseudoinstruction (skip memory) (with or without fill ?)

 Version DEV 0.1
 ---
 Translates all (legal) instructions and memory modes.